dusty-nv/jetson-inference/docs/pytorch-collect.md

 where `class-A`, `class-B`, ect. will be subdirectories containing the data for each object class that you've defined in a class label file.
 The names of these class subdirectories will match the class label names that we'll create below.
 These subdirectories will automatically be populated by the tool for the `train`, `val`, and `test` sets from the classes listed in the label file, and a sequence of JPEG images will be saved under each.

 Note that above is the organization structure expected by the PyTorch training script that we've been using.
-If you inspect the Cat/Dog and PlantCLEF datasets, they are also organized in the same way.
+If you inspect the Cat/Dog and PlantCLEF datasets, they're also organized in the same way.

 ## Creating the Label File